Alex Chalk: Political career

+At the 2015 general election, Chalk was elected as MP for Cheltenham with 46.1% of the vote and a majority of 6,516.

 Chalk was among several Conservative candidates from the 2015 general election under investigation for breaking local campaign spending limits.
 This related to the use of "Battle Buses" during his election campaign, the costs of which were not declared by Chalk's campaign but were instead paid for by the Conservatives' national headquarters.
 Had the costs been declared the strict local spending limit would have been exceeded by £1,500.
-Gloucestershire Constabulary confirmed they had received a complaint in 2016 and he was under investigation at the time.
+Gloucestershire Constabulary confirmed it had received a complaint in 2016 and he was under investigation at the time.
 Following a lengthy investigation, the Crown Prosecution Service said it would take no further action against any Conservative candidates or party official, including Alex Chalk.
-In March 2017, the Electoral Commission fined the Conservative Party £70,000 for failing to accurately report campaign spending.
-In May 2017, The Crown Prosecution Service concluded their investigations into the allegations and determined that no Conservative Party candidates or officials would face charges.
-An investigation into the Conservative campaign in South Thanet however was to continue.

-He was elected as the Member of Parliament (MP) for Cheltenham in the 2015 general election after he achieved a swing of over 10%.
-His victory in the constituency was the first for a Conservative Party candidate in 23 years.

 From June 2015 to January 2019, Chalk was a member of the Justice Select Committee, which scrutinises the government's decisions relating to the justice system.
 In addition to his role on the Justice Select Committee, Chalk was Chair of the All Party Parliamentary Group (APPG) on Pro Bono and Co- Chair of the APPG on Cycling.
 He was also the secretary of the APPG on Public Legal Education and the APPG for Highways and the vice chair of the APPG on Lyme Disease.

+Chalk alongside other MPs, including Richard Graham from the neighbouring Gloucester constituency, tabled a debate in parliament about stalking and sponsored a private member's bill, in order to raise the maximum sentence for stalking from five to ten years.
+An amendment to the Policing and Crime Act 2017 raised the maximum sentence for stalking to ten years.

+In December 2015, Chalk voted for UK airstrikes against Islamic State of Iraq and the Levant in Syria.